Trendyol/PollingOutboxPublisher/README.md

 ## Description

-- Message Publisher is outbox implementation for distributed systems.
+- Polling Outbox Publisher is an outbox implementation for distributed systems.
 It uses an outbox algorithm and async transactions to ensure that no events are lost during processing.
 - This application uses a straightforward approach where it periodically checks for new messages and publishes them in groups to the Kafka cluster.
 It deliberately avoids more complex data transfer technologies like Debezium Change Data